Angelica1970/Juicebox/README.md

 # Juicebox
-- databases pair project s
+- databases pair project
+- developers: An and Angelica